Wireless Access Point vs Router – What’s the Difference?

 Wireless routers are typically used in domestic residences, small businesses, and SOHO workplaces.
 Fortunately, they can easily handle fixed and moderate connectivity demands.

-When it comes to wireless APs, they’re most commonly seen in medium to large businesses and organizations, where several APs are deployed to serve numerous users.
+Wireless APs are most commonly seen in medium to large businesses and organizations, where several APs are deployed to serve numerous users.

 In contrast to the previous instance, network pros may install more APs as demand grows, allowing them to cover a larger physical space.